 - Check the box you want to update their permissions to, and click the Make Changes button.

-How do I review current users, change their password, or delete?
+How do I review current users, change their passwords, or delete them?

-- Towards the bottom of MYSQL Databases is a list of any and all users created
+- Towards the bottom of MYSQL Databases is a list of all users created.

-- You can manage the users password, edit their user name, or delete entirely
+- You can manage the user's password, edit their user name, or delete them entirely.